 CONTRIBUTION AGREEMENT:

-Once the funding conditions have been met, the NWMB will negotiate a Contribution Agreement with the associated organization or individual.
+Once the funding conditions have been met, the NWMB will negotiate a Contribution Agreement with the associated Inuit organization.
 NWMB staff will contact the project leader to negotiate the Contribution Agreement.

 Annual schedule for the IQRF and Important Dates